 In the previous year, Arizona residents weren’t likely to experience any increase in costs for 2020 individual and family plans compared to the previous year.

 For example, a 30 year old in Mesa, AZ earning $30,000 a year could pay $85 after subsidies ($353 before subsidies) for an Obamacare silver plan.6

 If your income is low, you could get affordable private health insurance in Arizona with the help of Obamacare subsidies from the federal government.
 This includes premium tax credits to reduce your monthly premium on any metal plan.
 You may also qualify for cost-sharing reductions to lower your out-of-pocket expenses on silver plans.

-You qualify for premium tax credits if you enroll in a Marketplace plan and your income is between 100 to 400 percent of the federal poverty level.
+Before 2021, you qualified for premium tax credits if you enrolled in a Marketplace plan and your income was between 100 to 400 percent of the federal poverty level.
 In 2021, the federal government expanded subsidies so there is no maximum income to qualify.
 Instead, you are expected to pay no more than 8.5% of your household income for health insurance.
 The balance will be made up by subsidies.
 You can view our Obamacare subsidy chart to see income limits for larger households.

-For 2019, 84 percent of Arizona Marketplace enrollees received subsidies while 48 percent received cost-sharing reductions.7 The average subsidy amount equaled $496, reducing monthly premiums to an average of $112 per month.
+For 2021, 81 percent of Arizona Marketplace enrollees received subsidies while 46% received cost-sharing reductions.7 The average subsidy amount equaled $466, reducing monthly premiums to an average of $130 per month.